 [45] All seven factors are set forth below:

-(1) the benefactor [testator] and beneficiary are involved in a relationship of confidence and trust;
+(1) the benefactor [testator] and beneficiary are involved in a relationship of confidence and trust; (2) the will contained substantial benefit to the beneficiary;

 (3) the beneficiary caused or assisted in effecting execution of will;